 You're also generally more energetic during the second trimester.
 This is a good thing because you can focus on getting ready for the baby and sharing this time more with your partner.

-Embrace the Joy of the Moment
+Embrace the joy of the moment

 It's the perfect time for both of you to bond with each other and the baby.
 Lie down together and feel your belly when the baby is moving.
 Talk together about your plans for the future and your hopes and dreams for your child.
 Enjoy these moments to talk and cuddle together, and really use them to connect.

-Mood Swings for Mom
+Mood swings for mom

-Hormones aren't always a bad thing, though.
-Hormones can be the driving force behind sexual attraction.
-Unless told expressly by your doctor not to engage in sexual activity, most of the time, sex during pregnancy is perfectly normal and poses no risk to the baby.
-There are exceptions, of course, and your doctor will let you know if any of those apply to you.
+In the second trimester, your hormones can increase your sex drive.
+This can help strengthen your relationship to carry you both through the months ahead.
+Unless you are told by your doctor not to, most of the time, sex during pregnancy is perfectly normal and poses no risk to the baby.
+There are exceptions, of course, and your doctor can let you know if any of those apply to you.